 Tip 1: Define Your Intentions

-Another important aspect of increasing self-awareness is providing the “why” behind duties.
+Another important aspect of increasing emotional awareness is providing the “why” behind duties.
 Before delegating work, think about why the job matters and how it connects to the company’s mission.
 Communicating intentions establishes a clear picture of success, gives work meaning, and gets everyone working toward the same goals.